TennisTV: Do Multimodal Large Language Models Understand Tennis Rallies?: Conclusion

 \section{Conclusion}

-In this paper, we present \textbf{TennisTV}, the first benchmark for tennis video understanding tailored to evaluate MLLMs.
-TennisTV models each rally as a time-ordered sequence of consecutive stroke events, using automated pipelines for filtering and question generation.
-Unified evaluations over diverse MLLMs show that reasoning and careful frame sampling help, yet models still struggle with the sport’s fast, information-dense dynamics.
-We expect TennisTV to spur advances in hierarchical temporal reasoning and robust sports video understanding.
+In this paper, we present \textbf{TennisTV}, the first benchmark ever for tennis video understanding tailored to evaluate MLLMs.
+TennisTV models each rally as a time-ordered sequence of consecutive strokes, using automated pipelines for question generation.
+Evaluations over diverse MLLMs show that reasoning and careful frame sampling help, yet models still struggle with the sport’s fast, information-dense dynamics.
+We expect TennisTV to spur advances in dynamic sports video understanding.

 { }